bloomingchad/pnimrp/README.md

   this file is used for non-blocking input handling and is licensed under the WTFPL.

 - **jsmn.nim**: See More [jsmn.nim](https://github.com/OpenSystemsLab/jsmn.nim)
+  this file is under original licence which is MIT
 For more information about the WTFPL, see: [WTFPL License](http://www.wtfpl.net/).
   The original license text is included in the file.